 You can Drill down from within Answer Explorer.
 When you Drill down in Answer Explorer, you have the option of going back one step at a time, using the Back icon .
 If you are using the classic Liveboard experience, you cannot go back one step at a time if you Drill down on an answer in a Liveboard, without using Answer Explorer.

 When you find a valuable insight using Answer Explorer, you may want to save that answer as it appears, instead of trying to recreate it in the Search bar.

 Save your new answer within ThoughtSpot and continue working with it.

 Alternatively, select Download to download an image of your current visualization.

 You can also pin the current answer to any Liveboard you have edit access to.
-Click the pin icon and select a Liveboard.
+Select the pin icon and select a Liveboard.

-Otherwise, the answer returns to its original state when you exit the Explore menu by clicking the X icon.
+Otherwise, the answer returns to its original state when you exit the Explore menu by selecting the X icon.